major/rhel7stig-sphinx/doc/source/high.rst

 Note: If the system does not have GNOME installed, this requirement is Not Applicable.

-Check for the value of the “AutomaticLoginEnable” in “/etc/gdm/custom.conf” file with the following command:
+Check for the value of the "AutomaticLoginEnable" in the "/etc/gdm/custom.conf" file with the following command:

 # grep -i automaticloginenable /etc/gdm/custom.conf
 AutomaticLoginEnable=false

-If the value of “AutomaticLoginEnable” is not set to “false”, this is a finding.
+If the value of "AutomaticLoginEnable" is not set to "false", this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~